 The sketch shows, from two views, a simple pulley system for raising large masses.
 A light, inextensible cord attached to a mass m is wound, without slipping, on a cylinder of radius r.
 Rigidly joined to this cylinder and mounted on the same central shaft is a cylinder of radius R. The friction between the cylinders and the shaft is negligible.
-The two cylinders together have mass M and moment of inertia, I. Around the larger cylinder is wound, without slipping, anther light, inextensible cord, as shown.
-An operator pulls with tension T_1 on this cord to raise the mass m.
+The two cylinders together have mass M, moment of inertia, I and radius of gyration k.
+Around the larger cylinder is wound, without slipping, anther light, inextensible cord, as shown.
+An operator pulls with tension T_I on this cord to raise the mass m.